dxos/dxos/README.md

 ## DXOS Protocols

-**js-dxos** is a  monorepo containing the TypeScript implementation of the DXOS protocols, SDK, and toolchain.
+**dxos-js** is a  monorepo containing the TypeScript implementation of the DXOS protocols, SDK, and toolchain.
 If you are unfamiliar with DXIS, see the [https://dxos.org](website) for more information.

 ## Quick start